Free Temperature Converter

 °C = K − 273.15

 Working backward?
-Subtract 273.15 from your starting value, or use our dedicated Kelvin to Celsius Converter →.
+Subtract 273.15 from your Kelvin value, or use our dedicated Kelvin to Celsius Converter →.

 How to Convert Celsius to Kelvin

 Wondering how do we convert Celsius to Kelvin manually?
-Follow this simple calculation guide.
+Follow this simple guide.

 1